Teacher / Specialist / Leadership Licensing

 The menu below is a guideline for the type of information to be found in the Licensure section.
-Please bear with us as we create these pages!
-If something does not appear and you have questions regarding licensure, please do contact Shannon Hall, ESU Licensure Officer at email@example.com
+If you have questions further questions regarding licensure, please contact Andra Baldwin, ESU Licensure Officer at firstname.lastname@example.org.

 - Types of Kansas Licenses

 - Upgrading to a Professional License, Performance Assessment

 - Applying to add an endorsement